-Irradiation embrittlement of RVI falls under the category of long term safety related ageing management.
-All RVI materials are to some degree sensitive to radiation embrittlement.
+Irradiation embrittlement of RVIs fall under the category of a long term safety related ageing management.
+All RVIs materials are to some degree sensitive to radiation embrittlement.
 The ageing management programme activities which address radiation embrittlement can provide material data for fracture mechanics analysis.
-This can be achieved by:
+This could be achieved by:

-- fluence mapping; - utilization of radiation embrittlement databases/trend curves to predict the degree of radiation embrittlement for a given RVI component; - laboratory testing of RVI that were either replaced during service or that failed during service.
+- fluence mapping; - utilization of radiation embrittlement databases/trend curves to predict the degree of radiation embrittlement for a given RVI component; - laboratory testing of RVIs that were either replaced during service or that failed during service.